Virgiel/rollup-plugin-offline-sw/README.md

 # rollup-plugin-offline-sw

-A rollup plugin to generate service worker script for online access of your static website
+A rollup plugin to generate service worker script for offline access of your static website

 **Disclaimer: This project is intended for my personal usage.
 If you need a well-tested solution with more features take a look at [Workbox](https://github.com/GoogleChrome/workbox).
 But if you want to experiment with service workers you are free to use and copy my code.**